Will-ALVIDI/cppStartingKit/README.md

 I tried to collect every bit of useful informations from my own starting and give it as a reference guide.

 This guide covers the management of this package with Sublime Text 3 under Windows 7 x64.
-Things are pretty much the same depending on your version of Sublime Text and your operating system and a quick search with Internet should give you the answers.
+Things are pretty much the same depending on your version of Sublime Text and your operating system.

 The informations provided in this guide should help you to understand the core of the **C++ Starting Kit** and how globally things work inside Sublime Text.

-# Install the package
+# Install C++ Starting Kit

 ### Manually